jacobrobertsBSc/AGG_paradox/Figure_2A/README.md

 ##  Contents

 - `1241934tables1.csv`
-  - Input dataset from Goodman et al. (2013), containing Prot.FCC, Trans.FCC and Trans expression metrics.
+  > Input dataset from Goodman et al. (2013), containing Prot.FCC, Trans.FCC and Trans expression metrics.

 - `Trans_Log_odds.py`
-  - Python script used to calculate the log odds ratios and standard errors from the Goodman Trans.FCC dataset.
+  > Python script used to calculate the log odds ratios and standard errors from the Goodman Trans dataset.

 - `log_odds_results_transs.csv`
-  - Output from the above script containing log odds and standard errors for each codon
+  > Output from the above script containing log odds and standard errors for each codon

 - `Fig2A.R`
-  - R script that uses the above CSV file to generate the ggplot bar plot
+  > R script that uses the above CSV file to generate the ggplot bar plot

 - `figure_2A.pdf`
-  - Final output showing codon log odds ratios with bars coded by the 3rd nucleotide and standard error bars
+  > Final output showing codon log odds ratios with bars coded by the 3rd nucleotide and standard error bars

 ---